wuxxin/salt-shared/roles/snapshot-backup/README.md

 ------
   - for every minion(may be configured on the saltmaster in master.d/):
     -  returner.smtp_return must be configured for every minion targeted
-  - on salt master: pillar item salt.reactor.includes must include "- roles.snapshot_backup"
+  - on salt master: pillar item salt.reactor.includes must include "- roles.snapshot-backup"
   - on hypervisor host: pillar item
-    - schedule.snapshot_backup
+    - schedule.snapshot-backup
-    - snapshot_backup.host
+    - snapshot-backup.host
-  - for every minion that wants to be backuped: pillar item snapshot_backup.client must be configured
+  - for every minion that wants to be backuped: pillar item snapshot-backup.client must be configured

 Convinience
 ...........

-salt-call state.sls roles.snapshot_backup.generate_cfg ./ snapshot_backup@host z=e k=o l=i
+salt-call state.sls roles.snapshot-backup.generate_cfg ./ snapshot-backup@host z=e k=o l=i
   - can generate gpg keys and include them in a pillar file,
   - connect via ssh using password, makedir .ssh/authorized_keys
   - make stub directories (eg omoikane)